magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 - **Alarm type** — a unique identifier for the alarm within the device profile.
 - **Advanced settings** — optional configuration for alarm propagation to related entities such as assets, customers, tenants, or other entities.
 - **Alarm creation condition** — define when an alarm is created or updated.
 This section includes:
   - **Severity** — the level of criticality assigned to the alarm.
-ThingsBoard evaluates alarm conditions in descending order of severity.
+IoT Hub evaluates alarm conditions in descending order of severity.
   For example, if the condition with Critical severity is true, the alarm is raised as Critical, and lower-severity conditions (e.g., Major, Minor, or Warning) are not evaluated.
   Each severity level must be unique within a single alarm rule.
   - **Alarm rule condition**: